ravi9/openvino-wiki/StaticLibraries.md

 With the static OpenVINO runtime, all these modules should be linked into a final user application and a list of the modules/configuration must be known on CMake configure stage, so to minimize the total binary size, explicitly turn `OFF` unnecessary components.
 Use [[CMake Options for Custom Compilation|CMakeOptionsForCustomCompilation ]] as a reference for OpenVINO CMake configuration.

-For example, to enable only IR v11 reading and CPU inference capabilities, use:
+For example, to enable only IR v11 reading and CPU inference capabilities without G-API preprocessing, use:
 ```sh
 cmake -DENABLE_VPU=OFF \
       -DENABLE_CLDNN=OFF \